 Housing and Rental Operational Policy Framework - This document was developed to assists Chief and Council, Housing Departments or Housing Managers to establish housing policies that include policies on the collection of rent.
 The intended function of this document is to provide a convenient reference or as an advisory guide.

-Healthy Home Maintenance Checklist - This schedule is a good way to prevent home maintenance problems.
+Healthy Home Maintenance Checklist (version française)- This schedule is a good way to prevent home maintenance problems.
 You can perform many of the tasks yourself, but some you should leave to your Housing Department.
 Remember, safety first.
 Some home maintenance tasks are best left to the Housing Department.

 Teleinspections for First Nations Remote Communities - FNNBOA has developed teleinspections that uses electronic information and telecommunication technologies to support building code compliance.
 Under teleinspections the builders are to provide photographs and other information electronically for review by a certified First Nations Building Officer in another part of Canada.